-On this page, you will find a list of members and supporters of Climate Realists of Victoria, B.C., and their reasons for becoming climate realists.
+On this page, you will find a list of some of the members and supporters of Climate Realists of British Columbia, and some of their reasons for becoming climate realists.
 For more details about each member, click on the name below.

 BA, Royal Military College; former Royal Canadian Navy submariner; former MLA, Nova Scotia; Conservative candidate for Victoria in 2011 federal election; entrepreneur in the high-tech field for 35 years.

 I began to look at climate change more closely in June 2004 when I observed two unrelated graphs in separate rooms at the Royal Tyrrell Museum of Palaeontology in Drumheller, Alberta.
 One plotted atmospheric CO2 over 4.6 billion years of the earth’s existence and the other plotted the world’s average surface temperature over the same period.
 I walked back and forth between those two rooms at least 10 times to confirm my observation; there was NO correlation between the two graphs that I could observe!
 There was no overlapping trendline.